 Glasgow, United Kingdom of Great Britain and Northern Ireland

-Reason for being involved in workshop: To increase the diversity of the questions, ideas, and solutions we hear in our industry.
+Reason for being involved in workshop: Increase awareness of the diversity and talent in Glasgow

 Reason for being involved in workshop: To help.
 To learn.

 About Kevin: Lean Agilist, consultant, and community organiser who is passionate about enabling people, organisations, and communities to achieve better ways of creating, working, and learning.
 Founder and organiser of Lean Agile Glasgow and the organiser of the Agile Scotland community conference and events.

 Reason for being involved in workshop: I got so much when i attended, I'd love to give something back. 😊

 About Valerie: An agile coach based in Scotland who has spoken at several UK conferences since attending gdcfp day in 2017